 - stop couting the DL packets; and

-- restart counting the transmitted DL packest if the Additional request IE with "ACR" bit set is included in the PMFP PLR REPORT REQUEST message.
+- restart counting the transmitted DL packets if the Additional measurement indication IE with "RC" bit set is included in the PMFP PLR REPORT REQUEST message.

 An example of the network-initiated PLR report procedure is shown in figure 5.4.7.3.1-1.